');

 About Rocky Mount, NC

-Rocky Mount is a mid-sized city in North Carolina with a population of 54,175 residents.
-The median household income is $52,927 per year, which is near the national average.
-The median age in Rocky Mount is 41.8 years.
+Rocky Mount is a mid-sized city located in North Carolina with a population of 54,175 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,927 per year, which is 30% below the national median of $75,149.
+The median age of 41.8 years is close to the US median age of 38.9 years.

 How Rocky Mount Ranks in North Carolina